by michele sprague

 It wasn’t an easy task because Kathy was consumed with anger when it came to Ed, and she blocked out the good memories.

-Kathy remembered when Ed took her to botanical gardens, woke in the middle of the night to help her with a computer program, and surprised her with a decorated Christmas tree after she lost her mother.
+Kathy remembered when Ed took her to botanical gardens, woke in the middle of the night to help her with a computer program, and surprised her with a decorated Christmas tree after she lost a close friend.

 Bitter be gone